shane-mason/FieldStation42/README.md

 ### About content format and duration
 The program expects content to have an mp4 extension, though this could easily be extended if there are use cases.

-Currently, only show blocks of 1 hour are supported.
-These can be built from 2 shows that are less than 30 minutes each or from 1 show that's under and hour.
+FieldStation42 uses one-hour show blocks by default - which can be made up of two shows that are under 30 minutes each or multiple clips stitched together.
+Feature length blocks of up to 2 hours are supported in folders listed in the 'two_hour' configuration for each station.

 # Insall & Setup Process